navneet-singh-profile/youtubeUI/.github/pull_request_template.md

 ##### Note:
-Any important message that needs to some light.
+Any important message that needs some light.